 - upper 3-4, unless the activity requires more.

 - Plan for all members to be active.
-May assign tasks until student know what tasks need to be done, then an optimal group will have members moving into roles as needed.
+May assign roles or tasks (time keeper, scribe, materials manager or getter, guide) until student know what tasks need to be done, then an optimal group will have members moving into roles as needed.

 - Select a group leader